Sonnet 171

 With righteous patience I did bide my time,

-True love thus sown, there ever love to reap.
+True love thus sown, in vested hope to reap.

-Not lord nor king, but sure a self-made man.
+Not lord nor king…but still, a self-made man.

 © Loubert S Suddaby.
 All Rights Reserved.